ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

 nat_source_vip
 ++++++++++++++

 - Description: Enable to prevent unintended servers from using a virtual IP.
-Disable to use the actual IP address of the serv

-  er as the source address.
+  Disable to use the actual IP address of the server as the source address.

   choice | disable | Do not force to NAT as VIP.